xrsheffield/website-1/content/events/xr-sheffield-main-monday-meeting-mmm.md

 This week's meeting will include planning XR Sheffield support for COP28 related events

-Open from 6pm for social and to help with setting up, meeting from 6:45 to 8pm
+Open **from 6pm** for social and to help with setting up, meeting from **6:45 to 8pm**

-At Union Street Union co-working Offices, 18-20 Union St, Sheffield S1 2JR
+At Union Street Co-working Offices, 18-20 Union St, Sheffield S1 2JR

 ... or join the meeting [online](https://us02web.zoom.us/j/83837809892?pwd=TWRobzBuSS9HSWU3OFBBQzJTeUd4QT09)